by Freddy Tran Nager, Founder of Atomic Tango + Longtime Blogger…

 3. Media Saturation.
-Wal-Mart issues a statement, and a million bloggers rant about it.
+Walmart issues a statement, and hundreds of bloggers rant about it.
 But very few bloggers anywhere talk about a small company at any given time.

 In other words, if you’re a new blogger who wants search-engine attention, think small — no, not the mom-and-pop taco stand down the street (save that for Yelp!); think small to mid-sized brands.
 Or bands.
 Or actors.
 Or politicians.
 They’re too small for mainstream media to devote space to, so it’s up to us bloggers to give ’em the spotlight they deserve.
 No wonder blogs are booming while mainstream media is declining!

 So look for me to blog about more up-and-coming brands.
 I had thought about analyzing the ineptitude over at Sears, and how marketing might turn that dinosaur around.
 But does anyone care about Sears anymore?
 Obviously, consumers don’t — nor apparently does the chairman.
 It would all be a bunch of wasted pixels.

 I’ll still write about marketing tips, like this article, even though they score relatively little search-engine traction.
 ‘Consider that the teacher in me just itching to share.